The "I" Doesn't Stand for "Independent"Tweet

 After the independence of IDA came into question during hearing, Senator Saxby Chambliss (R-GA) questioned other independent research officials as to who it was they worked for.
 GAO Comproller General David Walker said that GAO works for Congress and not for the Executive Branch.
 Chambliss criticized the GAO for not bringing its concerns forward to the Air Force when they saw a conflict in their analysis and IDA's conclusions.
 Senator John McCain (R-AZ) also questioned how independent IDA's analysis could possibly be when they consulted Air Force and Pentagon officials for the report.
 Towards the end of the hearing, Senator Mark Dayton (D-MN) stated he would like to work together with POGO to develop conflict of interest legislation for Federally Funded Research and Development Centers (FFRDCs) and other government contractors.

-Congress Daily (no link available without subscription) reported that Warner plans to make the multiyear contract a subject for conference negotiations over the competing authorizations.
+Congress Daily reported that Warner plans to make the multiyear contract a subject for conference negotiations over the competing authorizations.
 "One important voice hasn't spoken yet and that's the conference and the conference chairman," said Warner, referring to himself.

 POGO recommended that Congress remove the language authorizing the MYP until the F-22A program meets MYP requirements and that Congress consider applying conflict of interest rules to FFRDCs.